dustinpfister/canvas-examples/forpost/canvas-example-hyper-casual-space-shooter/README.md

 ### 3.2 - Do not just start adding every little feature that comes to mind

 This is a problem that seems to keep creeping up in other projects.
 For example in Mr Sun, and also cross hairs I have added an animated buttons feature.
-This kind of feature might make the project a little more flashy and interesting maybe, but does it really add value to a game itself?
+This kind of feature might make the project a little more flashy and interesting maybe, but does it really add value to the game itself?
 This is another kind of cycle that I find myself repeating on top of the "stoping work on a project after a while cycle", there is also the "wasting time adding features that do not add to the value of a game".
 That is subjective of course, maybe animated buttons do add to the value of a game, but only after the core logic of the game itself has been worked out first.

 Every time I draft out more work in a todo list I should take a moment to think if this is something that I really want to add to the game or not.
 It should be something that adds real value to the experence of playing the game.